Program implementation process

 3. Initial public engagement: At the same time as the regulatory review, Chelsea can begin building awareness about aggregation.

 4. Choosing an electricity supplier and signing an electricity supply contract: Once the State regulatory review process is complete and the aggregation plan has received formal approval by the state, Chelsea implements a public procurement process to select and sign a contract with an electricity supplier.
-During this process, program details will be finalized, including the amount of renewable energy, above the amount required by state law, the amount of renewable energy in any program options, and the price for each option.
+During this process, program details will be finalized, including the amount of renewable energy in any program options and the price for each option.